RickRomig/scripts/README.md

 ## Function Library

 The `functionlib` script is a collection of commonly used functions used in many of my scripts.
-To use it, simply source it near the begining of the script.
-Ideally, the `functionlib` script should be located in `~/bin`.
+To use it, simply source it near the beginning of the script, immediately after the header comments and license information.

+Ideally, the `functionlib` script should be located in `~/bin` or a directory linked to `~/bin`.

 ### Shellcheck